-- 2d.
-That Sir Humphrey Davy proposed it as an anæsthetic in surgical operations. - 3d.
-That for more than fifty years the inhalation of sulphuric ether has been practised by the students in our New England Colleges as an excitant, and that its exhilarating properties are similar to those of nitrous oxide gas. - 4th.
-That the inhalation of sulphuric ether, as an excitant, was common in some parts of Georgia forty-five years ago, though not practised in the colleges. - 5th.
-That Wilhite was the first man to produce profound aneesthesia, which was done accidentally with sulphuric ether in 1839. - 6th.
-That Long was the first man to intentionally produce anæsthesia for surgical operations, and that this was done with sulphuric ether in 1842. - 7th.
-That Long did not by accident hit upon it, but that he reasoned it out in a philosophic and logical manner. - 8th.
-That Wells, without any knowledge of Long's labors, demonstrated in the same philosophic way, the great principle of anæsthesia by the use of nitrous oxide gas (1844). - 9th.
-That Morton intended to follow Wells in using the gas as an anæsthetic in dentistry, and for this purpose asked Wells to show him how to make the gas (1846). - 10th.
-That Wells referred Morton to Jackson for this purpose, as Jackson was known to be a scientific man and an able chemist. - 11th.
-That Morton called on Jackson for information on the subject, and that Jackson told Morton to use sulphuric ether instead of nitrous oxide gas, as it was known to possess the same properties, was as safe, and easier to get. - 12th.
-That Morton, acting upon Jackson's off-hand suggestion, used the ether successfully in the extraction of teeth (1846). - 13th.
-That Warren and Hayward and Bigelow performed important surgical operations in the Massachusetts General Hospital (October, 1846), on patients etherized by Morton and that this introduced and popularized the practice throughout the world.
+2d.
+That Sir Humphrey Davy proposed it as an anæsthetic in surgical operations.

+3d.
+That for more than fifty years the inhalation of sulphuric ether has been practised by the students in our New England Colleges as an excitant, and that its exhilarating and anæsthetic properties are similar to those of nitrous oxide gas.

+4th.
+That the inhalation of sulphuric ether, as an excitant, was common in some parts of Georgia forty-five years ago.

+5th.
+That Wilhite was the first man to produce profound anæsthesia, which was done accidentally with sulphuric ether, in 1839.

+6th.
+That Long was the first man to intentionally produce anæsthesia for surgical operations, and that this was done with sulphuric ether in 1842.

+7th.
+That Long did not by accident hit upon it, but that he reasoned it out in a philosophic and logical manner.

+8th.
+That Wells, without any knowledge of Long's discovery, demonstrated, in the same philosophic way, the principle of anæsthesia by the use of nitrous oxide gas (1844).

+9th.
+That Morton intended to follow Wells in using the gas as an anæsthetic in dentistry, and for this purpose asked Wells to show him how to make the gas (1846).
+10th.
+That Wells referred Morton to Jackson for this purpose, as Jackson was known to be a scientific man and an able chemist.

+11th.
+That Morton called on Jackson for information on the subject, and that Jackson told Morton to use sulphuric ether instead of nitrous oxide gas, as it was known to possess the same properties, was as safe, and easier to get.

+12th.
+That Morton, acting upon Jackson's off-hand suggestion, used the ether successfully in the extraction of teeth (1846.)

+13th.
+That Warren, and Hayward and Bigelow, performed important surgical operations in the Massachusetts General Hospital (October, 1846), on patients etherized by Morton, and that this extended and popularized the practice throughout the world.

-In Boston, Mass., a monument has been erected to the discoverer of anæsthesia, but no man is designated thereon by name.
-The citizens of Hartford, Conn., have erected a bronze statue of Wells (by Bartlett) in their Capitol Park, claiming for him the discovery of anæsthesia.
-This is as it should be.
-We have no objection to it; and would suggest that the names of Long, Wells, Morton and Jackson be inscribed on the Boston column, one on each side, as co-discoverers of anæsthesia.
-The State of Georgia will, at no distant day, erect at its Capitol or its University, a statue of Long, who was unquestionably the first discoverer of anæsthesia.
+In Boston, Mass., a monument has been erected to the "discoverer of anæsthesia," but no man is designated thereon by name.
+The citizens of Hartford, Conn., have erected a bronze statue of Wells (by Bartlett) in their Capitol Park.
+We have no objection to it; and would suggest that the names of Long, Wells, Morton and Jackson be inscribed on the Boston column, with dates, and suitable inscriptions.
+The State of Georgia will, at no distant day, erect at the National and at its Capitol or its University, a statue of Long, who was unquestionably the discoverer of surgical anæsthesia.

-All the claimants of the honor of discovering anæsthesia are Americans.
-To each is due a certain measure of credit, but no one man can claim this great honor exclusively.
-The names of Long, Wells, Morton and Jackson will doubtless be associated as co-laborers in the great work, and to these must be added the immortal name of Sir James Y. Simpson, who introduced chloroform and enlarged the domain of anæsthesia.
+The names of Long, Wells, Morton and Jackson, all Americans, will doubtless be associated, and to these must be added the name of Sir James Y. Simpson, who introduced chloroform and enlarged the domain of anæsthesia.

 Sir James received the highest honor from his government in recognition of the great service he had rendered humanity.
 I wish we could say the same of our benefactors and government.
-Our great republic leaves our discoverers and scientists to rest in obscurity and to starve.
+Our great republic too often leaves our discoverers and scientists to rest in obscurity and to starve.